K-CUR/Project_1_Stock_Watch/stock_watch/README.md

  - The stock page includes a filter function that allows fabrics to be filtered by colour or manufacturer or both.

  - Stock and manufacturers can be deleted on the manufacturers and stock pages respectively.
-Manufacturers can be added via a form on the manufacturers page.
+Manufacturers can be added via a form on the manufacturers page but new stock, which has more fields, is added via a form on a separate page.

 **Closing down**